apajuan/LINE-Sticker-DL-Extension/README.md

-# LINE-Sticker-DL-Extension
+# LINE sticker Downloader

-Downloads LINE stickers using a FireFox extension
+An extension for Chrome that downloads LINE stickers.